jstaf/onedriver/README.md

 fusermount -u mount
 ```

-A headless, Go-only binary can be built with `CGO_ENABLED=0 go build ./cmd/onedriver`.
-Note
+A headless binary (no GUI) can be built with `make onedriver-headless`.
-that this build will not have any kind of GUI for authentication (follow the
+If you don't know which target to build, this isn't the one for you (run
+`make` instead).
+When using the headless build, follow the text instructions
+in the terminal to perform first-time authentication to the Microsoft Graph
-text instructions in the terminal).
-Though it's not officially supported,
+API.
+Though it's not officially supported, the headless build should work on
-the headless build should work on macOS, BSD, and even Windows as long as you
-have a variant of FUSE installed.
+macOS, BSD, and even Windows as long as you have a variant of FUSE installed
+(for instance, OSXFUSE on macOS or libfuse on BSD).

 ### Running the tests